pilot2254/ngl-bot/README.md

 A simple JavaScript bot that automatically sends multiple messages via NGL.link.

+> [!IMPORTANT]
+> I only made this for educational purposes.
+It was not built to cyberbully someone or spam NGL's servers with requests.

 ## Configuration

 Edit `config.json` to customize the bot behavior: